 To receive more than $2,500 in PIP benefits following an accident, you will need to have been treated by a doctor within 14 days of your accident, and be determined to have an "emergency medical condition".
 You must be treated within 14 days of your accident by a doctor who can then determine whether your injuries are an EMC or not.
 If you wait longer than 14 days, you won't have access to these benefits even if a doctor lets you know that injuries would have been otherwise covered.

 Do not wait to be seen by a doctor.

 You have benefits as part of any Florida auto policy that you were required to carry.
 These benefits are there for you to access in the event of a car accident.
 There are additional benefits and procedures that may be available to you following your initial treatment or evaluation.
-A Florida attorney can help you make sure your rights are being protected and ensure that you have access to benefits you are owed.

 To be a legal driver in Florida, you are required to carry auto insurance.
 You are making those payments and following the law and doing everything you are supposed to be doing as part of the community.
 If you are in a car accident, you have benefits.
 You have been paying for them through your insurance.